 Absolutely!
-More times that we care to admit.
+More times than we care to admit.
 Hmmm.
-That may make another post… the Worst Road Food We’ve Had!
+That may make another post… the Worst Road Food We've Had!

 But this one is about the Best RV Road Food we've had so…come on along.
 Here's our list, in no particular order.

 Woody's Smokehouse, Centerville, TX – BBQ and Smoked Meats

 Talk about serendipity.
 Here's the perfect example.
 This place is located at a gas station.